 (Back to a question posed earlier: how many starters besides Reb Russell were pulled from World Series games without recording an out?
-I’m not going to research that at the moment, but I’m guessing there couldn’t have been that many.
-There were at least two.
+There were four.
 Harry Taylor of the Brooklyn Dodgers faced four batters (two singles, a walk, and a fielder’s choice) without getting an out in the fourth game of the 1947 series.
 That game’s famous, for an entirely different reason.
 It’s the one where Yankee pitcher Bill Bevens had a no-hitter with two outs in the ninth, only to lose the no-hitter and the game on Tommy Henrich’s two-run double.
 And neither Taylor nor Russell, by the way, ever pitched in another World Series game, thus never retiring a batter at all in World Series competition.

 Another World Series starter not to retire a batter was Hank Borowy, who faced three batters in the final game of the 1945 World Series, giving up singles to each of them.
 There were extenuating circumstances.
 After starting games one and five for the Cubs against the Tigers, he pitched the last four innings of a twelve-inning game in relief the day after game five to get the win.
 Then, just two days after game six, he started game seven, and didn’t have much left on such short rest.
 He’s one of the few pitchers to get four decisions in a World Series, winning two and losing two.
 Another, Red Faber, was a teammate of Reb Russell in the 1917 World Series, when he went 3-1, winning the game that Russell started.